diyaindoliya/diyaindoliya.github.io/ux_projects.md

 ![Rivet landing page](/assets/rivetlandingpage.png)

-I'm working with Rivet, an MIT-based startup, to create an optimal platform for artists to monetize their content build connections with their top fans.
+I'm working with Rivet, an MIT-based startup, to create an optimal platform for artists to monetize their content and build connections with their top fans.

 Using: Figma, Canva, WebFlow, Notion